-Prerequisites for admission to the PhD program are a minimum of two (preferably three) calculus courses, an introductory statistics course, and intermediate-level microeconomic theory.
-Assuming that students enroll for ten hours a semester, the course work requirements can be completed in two and one-half years (five semesters).
-The sixth semester (winter of the third year) is spent preparing for and taking the comprehensive written examination and the fourth year in writing the research thesis.
+Prerequisites for admission to the PhD program are a minimum of two calculus courses (and preferably three), an introductory statistics course, and intermediate-level microeconomic theory.
+Students enroll for ten hours a semester, and the course work requirements are completed in two and one-half years (five semesters).
+The sixth semester (winter of the third year) is spent preparing for and taking the comprehensive written examination, and the fourth year in writing the research thesis.
 The University of Missouri requires 72 total hours of course work beyond a baccalaureate degree.
 Specific course work requirements are:

 - 15 hours of course work in supporting theoretical fields;

 - 18 hours of course work in research tools (statistics, research design, quantitative methods);